rapid7/metasploit-framework/Writing-Module-Documentation.md

 Adding and reviewing module documentation is a great way to contribute to the Metasploit Framework.

-Before you write any module documentation, you should take a look at the sample template, module_doc_template.md, which is located in metasploit-framework/documentation/modules/markdown_doc, or take a look at any of the KBs that are already available.
+Before you write any module documentation, you should take a look at the sample template, [module_doc_template.md](https://github.com/rapid7/metasploit-framework/blob/master/documentation/modules/module_doc_template.md), or take a look at any of the KBs that are already available.

 ### Writing a KB